yhirose/cpp-peglib/README.md

 PEG debug
 ---------

 A debug viewer for Parsing Expression Grammars using cpp-peglib by [mqnc](https://github.com/mqnc).
-Please see [his gihub project page](https://github.com/mqnc/pegdebug).
-You can see a HTML output of parsing PL/0 source code [here](https://mqnc.github.io/pegdebug/example/output.html).
+Please see [his gihub project page](https://github.com/mqnc/pegdebug) for the detail.
+You can see a parse result of PL/0 code [here](https://mqnc.github.io/pegdebug/example/output.html).

 Tested compilers
 ----------------